 Role/Topic Task Backups Have decision-making authority for the district.
 Make district policies and procedures to reflect crisis response.
 Overall Maintain overall function and facilities operation.
-Superintendent Operations Business Official Operations Review essential functions and responsibilities of back-up personnel.
+Superintendent Operations Assistant Superintendent operations - Review essential functions and responsibilities of back-up personnel.
 Director of Facilities Monitor utilization of supplies, equipment, contracts, and provided services and adjust as necessary.
 Monitors absenteeism and ensures appropriate delegation of authority.
-Superintendent Business Office Work with bargaining units to develop the plan Business Official business Office for emergency use of personnel in non- traditional functions and changes in the normal work-day such as alternate or reduced work Senior Account Clerks hours, working from home, etc.
+Superintendent Business Office Work with bargaining units to develop the plan Assistant Superintendent for emergency use of personnel in non- traditional functions and changes in the normal work-day such as alternate or reduced work hours, working from home, etc. Senior Account Clerks

-Keep the Business Office informed of staffing issues and of the point at which buildings can no longer be maintained Director of Facilities Facilities Provided building administrators with procedures for maintaining essential building functions (e.g., HVAC system operation, alarms, security, etc.) along with a list of telephone numbers of outside companies and alternates for repair and maintenance of these systems Meet with staff and monitor their ability to maintain essential function Director of Facilities Continuity of Instruction Will be implemented in the event of significant absences or school closure.
+Facilities Keep the Business Office informed of staffing issues and of the point at which buildings can no longer be maintained Provided building administrators with procedures for maintaining essential building functions (e.g., HVAC system operation, alarms, security, etc.) along with a list of telephone numbers of outside companies and alternates for repair and maintenance of these systems Meet with staff and monitor their ability to maintain essential function Director of Facilities Director of Facilities Continuity of Instruction Will be implemented in the event of significant absences or school closure.
 Alternate learning strategies will include: Hard copy, self-directed lessons Use of mobile media storage devices for lessons (CDs, Jump Drives, IPads) On-line instruction; on-line resources; on-line textbooks Communication modalities for assignment postings and follow-up: telephone; Postal Service; cell phone, cell phone mail, text messages; e-mail; automated notification systems; website postings